Probing Dark Sector Particles Coupling to Neutrinos with Double Beta Decay: Sensitivity of Double Beta Decay Experiments

-We will assume two different NME scenarios: \begin{enumerate} \item For the existing experimental searches at GERDA II, NEMO-3 and KamLAND-Zen, we assume the NME values in Tab.~\ref{tab:isotopes} and without correlation between $\mathcal{M}_{2\nu}$ and $\mathcal{M}_{0\nu}$.
+In the following, we will assume two different NME scenarios: \begin{enumerate} \item For the existing experimental searches at GERDA II, NEMO-3 and KamLAND-Zen, we assume the NME values in Tab.~\ref{tab:isotopes}, without correlation between $\mathcal{M}_{2\nu}$ and $\mathcal{M}_{0\nu}$, $\rho = 0$.

-\item For the future searches at LEGEND-1000, CUPID and nEXO, take the same values above as a pessimistic scenario (no future improvement in NME calculations) but also consider an optimistic scenario as follows: We keep the best fit values from Tab.~\ref{tab:isotopes} but we reduce the uncertainties by a factor of five, $\delta\mathcal{M}_{n\nu} \to 0.2\times \delta\mathcal{M}_{n\nu}$.
-At the same time, we also include a statistical correlation between $\mathcal{M}_{0\nu}$ and $\mathcal{M}_{2\nu}$, with a correlation factor $\rho = 0.85$ \cite{Jokiniemi:2022ayc}.
+\item For the future searches at LEGEND-1000, CUPID and nEXO, we take the same values above as a pessimistic scenario (no future improvement in NME calculations) but also consider an optimistic scenario as follows: We keep the best fit values from Tab.~\ref{tab:isotopes} but reduce the uncertainties by a factor of five, $\delta\mathcal{M}_{n\nu} \to 0.2\times \delta\mathcal{M}_{n\nu}$.
+At the same time, we include a statistical correlation between $\mathcal{M}_{0\nu}$ and $\mathcal{M}_{2\nu}$, with a correlation factor $\rho = 0.85$ \cite{Jokiniemi:2022ayc}.
 This is intended as an optimistic choice for the state of NME calculations at the time of the experimental search. \end{enumerate}